kavia-common/Book-store-221706/README_SETUP.md

 ## PHP Backend (bookstore/)
 Entry point: bookstore/index.php

-Serve locally using PHP built-in server:
+Recommended: Self-contained Docker start (no system PHP required)
+- A Dockerfile is provided at bookstore/Dockerfile using php:8-cli-alpine.
+- The container serves the app using PHP's built-in server with router.php.
+- The server listens on $PORT (defaults to 3001).

+Build and run (from repository root):
+- Build: docker build -t bookstore-backend ./Book-store-221706/bookstore
+- Run: docker run -e PORT=3001 -p 3001:3001 bookstore-backend

+If the preview system runs Dockerfiles automatically, it should detect bookstore/Dockerfile and run:
+CMD: php -S 0.0.0.0:$PORT -t /app /app/router.php

+Alternative (only if system PHP is available locally):
 - Document root: bookstore/
 - Router: bookstore/router.php

-Start command (from workspace root): php -S 0.0.0.0:3001 -t bookstore bookstore/router.php
+- Start command (from Book-store-221706/):
+  php -S 0.0.0.0:3001 -t bookstore bookstore/router.php

 Notes:
 - This project expects a MySQL database called BookStore with tables defined in bookstore/database.sql